 We celebrate the birthdays of children very simply.
-The child makes a birthday crown and parents are invited to come to Kindergarten to be part of the celebration.
-We sing "Happy Birthday" and a photo will be taken to capture the special memory.
+The child makes a birthday crown, we sing "Happy Birthday" as a group, and a photo will be taken to capture the special memory.
+Family members of the birthday child are invited to come to Kindergarten to be part of the celebration.